MaybeCarter/plex-wiki/README.md

 ## FAQs
 - Thanks for letting me access your Plex server!
 Can I pay you for your generosity?
     > **No.** Please don't.
 Selling access to a Plex server is strictly against Plex's terms of service and could get my whole server shut down.
 Don't be the person to ruin it for everyone.
 If you want to support Plex, you can [purchase Plex Pass](https://www.plex.tv/plex-pass/), which will get you features like Skip Intro/Credits and extra content like cast interviews and deleted scenes.
+- I keep seeing the word "Hyperdrive."
+What's that?
+    > I love _Star Wars_, and I love a naming convention.
+All of my devices  are named after people, places, and things from the _Star Wars_ universe.
+Hyperdrive is the name of the Mac mini that Plex is running on, so you might see that name from time to time.
 - I requested a movie a while ago, but it's still not available on Plex.
 Why not?
     > For me to host it on Plex, a movie has to be available outside of theaters.
 If it's not available on streaming, video on-demand, or DVD/Bluray, it won't be available on Plex.
 Additionally, though I'll always try my best, I might not be able to source obscure or especially old media.
 - Why don't you have any 4K or Remux content on your server?